Portugal Golden Visa for UK Citizens: A Comprehensive Guide

 Obtain a Portuguese passport to live, work, and study in EU countries

-The Portuguese Golden Visa grants investors temporary residency in Portugal for two years.
-Then, they can renew the Portuguese residence permit for an additional two years.
+The Portuguese Golden Visa grants UK investors temporary residency in Portugal for 2 years.
+Then, they can renew the Portuguese residence permit every 2 years.
+After 5 years of having a temporary residence permit, Golden Visa holders can apply for Portuguese permanent residency.

 Family reunification